Anselm of Canterbury

 At the age of fifteen, Anselm desired to enter a monastery but could not obtain his father's consent, and so the abbot refused him.
 Disappointment brought on apparent psychosomatic illness.
 After recovery, he gave up his studies and lived a carefree life.
 During this period, his mother died and his father's harshness became unbearable.

 When he was twenty-three, Anselm left home, crossed the Alps and wandered through Burgundy and France.
-Attracted by the fame of his countryman Lanfranc (then prior of the Benedictine Abbey of Bec), Anselm arrived in Normandy in 1059.
+Attracted by the fame of his countryman Lanfranc, Anselm arrived in Normandy in 1059.

 The following year, after some time at Avranches, he entered the abbey as a novice at the age of twenty-seven; in doing so he submitted himself to the Rule of Saint Benedict, which was to reshape his thought over the next decade.